filiph/linkcheck/README.md

   * `linkcheck` lists broken links by their source URL first so that you can fix many links at once.
-It also sorts the URLs alphabetically, and shows both the exact location of the link (line:column) but also the anchor text or the tag.
+It also sorts the URLs alphabetically, and shows both the exact location of the link (line:column) and the anchor text (or the tag if it wasn't an anchor).

 * For <abbr title="Continuous Integration">CI</abbr> builds, you want non-zero
   exit code whenever there is a problem.